Waslyl/Old-Fortnite-Build/read if you want.md

 # Old-Fortnite-Build
-A lot of old build of Fortnite Battle Royal
+A lot of old build of Fortnite Battle Royal (inspired by Notsamicc Build)

 # I am going to add more season for the future